matn7/CS-Notes/src/main/java/spring/SPRING-5.md

     - Also, can take total control and work with the Model and View:
         - `Model:` Cannot be a parameter of an ExceptionHandler method.

-### HandlerExceptionResolver
+### HandlerExceptionResolver.

 - `HandlerExceptionResolver` is an interface you can implement for custom exception handling.
   - Used internally by Spring MVC.
-- Note Model not passed.
+  - Note, Model not passed.

-### Internal Spring MVC Exception Handlers
+### Internal Spring MVC Exception Handlers.

 - Spring MVC has 3 implementations of HandlerExceptionResolver:
   - `ExceptionHandlerExceptionResolver:` Matches uncaught exceptions to `@ExceptionHandler`.
   - `ResponseStatusExceptionResolver:` Looks for uncaught exceptions matching `@ResponseStatus`.
   - `DefaultHandlerExceptionResolver:` Converts standard Spring Exceptions to HTTP status codes.

-### Custom HandlerExceptionResolver
+### Custom HandlerExceptionResolver.

 - You can provide your own implementations of `HandlerExceptionResolver`.
 - Typically, implemented with Spring's Ordered interface to define order to handlers will run in.
 - Custom implementations are uncommon due to Spring robust exception handling.

-### SimpleMappingExceptionResolver
+### SimpleMappingExceptionResolver.

 - A Spring Bean you can define to map exceptions to specific views.
 - You only define the exception class name (no package), and the view name.
 - You can optionally define a default error page.

-### Which use
+### Which use.

 - If just the HTTP status - use `@ResponseStatus`.
 - If redirection to a view, Use `SimpleMappingExceptionResolver`.